Date: November 2016

 Policy: The Drug-free Workplace Act of 1988 requires recipients of federal monies to provide and maintain a drug-free workplace.
 In compliance with this federal provision, employees and students should review Bowdoin College's policies regarding alcohol and drug use.
 Related sections in this handbook include Alcohol/Drug Use and Employee Assistance Program.
 The Student Handbook is also available for reference.
 Together, these materials provide detailed descriptions of prohibited conduct, health risks, community resources for support and treatment, and institutional disciplinary and criminal sanctions.

 The College has no intention of intruding into the private lives of its employees; however, it does retain the right and responsibility to expect both employees and students to conduct themselves in a manner that will not jeopardize the health and safety of others.
-Some of the drugs that are illegal under state and federal law include marijuana, heroin, hashish, cocaine, hallucinogens, and depressants and/or stimulants when not prescribed for medical care.
+Some of the drugs that are illegal under state and/or federal law include marijuana, heroin, hashish, cocaine, hallucinogens, and depressants and/or stimulants when not prescribed for medical care.